Last updated on March 10, 2026

 Alternative fuels

 To cut emissions at the source, many shipping companies are transitioning away from traditional bunker fuels toward cleaner alternatives.
-Each fuel type comes with trade-offs in emissions, availability, and safety.

 - Liquefied Natural Gas (LNG): Widely adopted but still emits methane, a potent GHG.